chase-moskal/shopper/README.md

 > **we should fix this.**
 > we should implement `id` in addition to `uid`, and shopper should do this weird base64 gid transformation for us.
 > then users can just get the ids straight from the shopify ui, not so bad.. this uid stuff is terrible

-## 📡 connect shopper to your real shopify store

-- **replace your `<shopper-config>`**
-    use the example below, but replace `shopify-domain` and `shopify-storefront-access-token` with your own values

-    ```html
-    <shopper-config
-      base-currency="cad"
-      currencies="cad,usd,gbp,eur"
-      shopify-domain="dev-bakery.myshopify.com"
-      shopify-storefront-access-token="5f636be6b04aeb2a7b96fe9306386f25"
-    ></shopper-config>
-    ```

-- **obtain your `shopify-domain` and `shopify-storefront-access-token`**
-    - login to your shopify store's admin area
-    - copy your `shopify-domain` from your browser address bar's url
-    - create a new private app (a connection point for your website)
-        1. click on the "apps" section on the left sidebar
-        2. click the sneaky "Manage private apps" link
-        3. check on the agreements and stuff to enable private apps
-        4. click "Create new private app"
-        5. enter the app name, and developer email
-        6. skip the whole "Admin API" section
-        7. enable "Storefront API" and check on all "Read" permissions
-        8. save your app
-    - copy your app's "Storefront access token" (NOT TO BE CONFUSED with the "API Token") and use this as your `shopify-storefront-access-token`

 ## 💅 customize shopper's appearance with css